fest-research/deep-coin-demo/README.md

   network: wider_network
 ```

 In the example above, `model.name` is important - this is the ID of the experiment you are running.
-During training, a folder for this model will be created: `data/folder/<model_name>`, where all training results and artifacts (such as the `weights*.hdf5` files) will be stored.
+During training, a folder for this model will be created: `data/models/<model_name>`, where all training results and artifacts (such as the `weights*.hdf5` files) will be stored.

 #### Data management
 In order to train the model, attention should be paid to the structure of the `data` folder:

 * `data/positive` should contain 200x200 images with a coin in them.
 For this, you must extract `positive.tar.gz`.
 * `data/negative` should contain 200x200 images that have no coin in them.
 For this, you must extract `negative.tar.gz`.
-* `data/models` will contain the results of all trained models; you do not need to create this directory manually
+* `data/models` will contain the results of all trained models; you do not need to create this directory manually.

 Additionally, you can generate new data samples from a live camera video feed using this script: